Orville Baldwin Minerd was born on Aug. 5, 1885 at Moyer, Fayette County, PA, the son of Azaniah "Melvin" and Harriet (Baldwin) Minerd.

 Daughter Norma Lee Minerd (1925-1993) was born on March 26, 1925 at Pittsburg.

 On July 3, 1946, when she was age 21, she married Frank Junior Swope (1920-1991), the son of James Franklin "Frank" and Vera Brewer (Bolser) Swope.
 The ceremony took place at the home of Norma's mother by Rev. L. Wayne Sears, pastor of the Methodist church in Pittsburg.

-The Swopes had three daughters -- Ethel Ann Rooks Lloyd, Melinda Brooksher and Jimmie Stryker.
+The Swopes produced three daughters -- Ethel Ann Rooks Lloyd, Melinda Brooksher and Jimmie Stryker.

-Frank was a police officer in Pittsburg, with their residence in the nearby town of Frontenac.
-He is seen at left on a patrol motorcycle, with a portable telephone, a forerunner of today's cellular phones.
+Frank was employed as a police officer in Pittsburg, with their residence in the nearby town of Frontenac.
+He is seen here on a patrol motorcycle, with a portable telephone, a forerunner of today's cellular phones.

 Frank passed away at the age of 70 on May 4, 1991.

 Norma outlived her husband by two years.
 She died at the age of 68 on Oct.
 31, 1993.

 She was laid to rest in the Garden of Memories Cemetery.